holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/14_prisoners_dilema/python_lists_worksheet.md

 >

 **NEXT**, you can begin coding.
 Create an entirely new function for your bot (using the name you came up with from question 2) right below the two existing prisoner bot functions.
-Once you’re done, run the code.
+Once you’re done, modify the code so you're playing against `prisoner_bot_1()`.
+Finally, run the code.

 Were your predictions correct?
 If not, what mistakes did you make?